-In order to provide a clear comparison of the performance of the LES and RNG models.
+To provide a clear comparison of the performance of the LES and RNG models.
 Table 5-3 summarizes the accuracy of the particle prediction by the two models at each location.
 The grades A, B, C mean "good", "acceptable" and "deflective" with a score of four, three and two, respectively.
 Since the large particle comparison adopted a conservative normalization approach, the grades of the performance are reduced one level accordingly.
 It is observed in Table 5-3 that the numerical simulation has a lower performance for the BDV scheme due to the difficulty in mimicking the airflow.
 However, since the MV scheme tends to mix the particles in the chamber, the prediction shows good agreement with experimental results.
 When comparing the numerical calculation with experimental measurements for different particle sizes, it is found that the simulation performs best for the medium-sized particles (2.5µm).
 Furthermore, the LES model performs better in all cases but scenario B. For the BDV scheme, when the particles are injected from the perforated diffuser, both LES and RNG show poor prediction in the strong buoyancy region, i.e. locations P3, P5 and P6.
 This illustrates that diffuser modeling could be more critical when the particle source is in the near-diffuser zone.